 The remit of the group is to conduct systematic reviews in the screening, prevention, treatment, palliation of symptoms and rehabilitation of the patient in the following cancers:

 • Vagina/fallopian tube

-As well as gynaecological cancers, the CGCG deals with 'orphan' cancer reviews.
-These are reviews of topics which fall into one of the following categories:
+Orphan cancer reviews are reviews of topics which fall into one of the following categories:

 • Cancers which do not as yet have a Group registered with the Cochrane Collaboration.

 • Cancers which are rare, therefore unlikely to be registered with a Group in the Cochrane Collaboration.